 The Emerging Leader Award Jury will review the nominations and make a final decision on who will receive the award.
 Each nominee shall be considered individually and confidentially and will be judged according to the criteria listed above.
 The award may be presented annually, but there is no requirement that the award be given each year.
 For more information, please contact Emerging Leader Award Jury Chair.

-Please email the nomination form and supporting documentation to Celeste Smith.
+Please email the nomination form and supporting documentation as a single PDF to Celeste Smith.

 The award shall be presented during the AALL Annual Meeting, and it will be given in name of the Association.
 The recipient will receive a certificate.

 Interim Associate Director & Professor of Legal Research